-Rule 35 Verification of legal basis
+Rule 37 Verification of legal basis

 - 1. For all Commission proposals and other documents of a legislative nature, the committee responsible shall first verify the legal basis. - 2.
-If the committee responsible disputes the validity or the appropriateness of the legal basis, including in the context of the verification pursuant to Article 5 of the EC Treaty, it shall request the opinion of the committee responsible for legal affairs. - 3.
-The committee responsible for legal affairs may also on its own initiative take up questions concerning the legal basis of the proposals submitted by the Commission.
-In such cases it shall duly inform the committee responsible. - 4.
-If the committee responsible for legal affairs decides to dispute the validity or the appropriateness of the legal basis, it shall report its conclusions to Parliament.
-Parliament shall vote on this prior to voting on the substance of the proposal.
+If the committee responsible disputes the validity or the appropriateness of the legal basis, including in the context of the verification pursuant to Article 5 of the EC Treaty, it shall request the opinion of the committee responsible for legal affairs.